dynaconf/dynaconf/docs/django.md

 You can still change env with `export DJANGO_ENV=production` and also can export variables like `export DJANGO_DEBUG=true`

 !!! note
-    Starting in `2.1.1` the `ignore` argument will tell Dynaconf to not override variables that already exists in the current settings file, remove it if you want all the existing local variables to be overwritten by dynaconf.
+    Starting in `2.1.1` the `ignore` argument will tell Dynaconf to not override variables that already exist in the current settings file, remove it if you want all the existing local variables to be overwritten by dynaconf.

 ## Known Caveats